PiaLyck/tinyhouse-app/README.md

 # My first Angular + Firebase adventure: A matchmaking site for tiny house dwellers and landowners looking to rent out an area.

 ## Layout
-### Angular Flex-Layout and Angular Material
+### Materialize

-[Angular Flex-Layout](https://github.com/angular/flex-layout) provides HTML UI layout for Angular applications; using Flexbox and a Responsive API.
+~~[Angular Flex-Layout](https://github.com/angular/flex-layout) provides HTML UI layout for Angular applications; using Flexbox and a Responsive API.
-See [this StackBlitz](https://stackblitz.com/edit/angular-material-flex-layout-seed?file=app%2Fapp.module.ts) on how Angular Flex-Layout plays nicely with [Angular Material](https://material.angular.io/)
+See [this StackBlitz](https://stackblitz.com/edit/angular-material-flex-layout-seed?file=app%2Fapp.module.ts) on how Angular Flex-Layout plays nicely with [Angular Material](https://material.angular.io/)~~

 ---